-SYNOPSIS: A New fighting vehicle has joined the Army, ready to start a year-long series of trials to measure its military potential.
+Background: SYNOPSIS: A New fighting vehicle has joined the Army, ready to start a year-long series of trials to measure its military potential.
 The unusual wheeled fighter has been designated the XM 808.

 It was built for the Army Tank-Auto-motive Command by Lockheed Missiles & Space Company.

 The XM 808 is a second generation of Lockheed's own Twister vehicle which was developed to prove out a new concept for high speed, off-road operation.
 Though the three Twisters Lockheed has built for the Army are larger and heavier than the original, test drivers report their performance is even better.......The XM 808 is the only one of the three Army Twisters to mount a weapon.
 Although it

 weighs twenty thousand five hundred pounds, it can accelerate its ten-plus tons from 0 to 30 miles per hour in six and a half seconds.

 The Twister vehicle has two bodies joined by a flexible yoke.
 An engine in each body drives the four wheels on that body, so the complete Twister has eight-

 wheel-drive.
 Two four hundred and forty cubic inch V8 engines power each of the Army Twisters, so the vehicles have a much higher horsepower to weight ratio than the average combat vehicle.